DataDog/ansible-datadog/README.md

 - `scrub_args` - enables the scrubbing of sensitive arguments from a process command line.
 Default value is true
 - `custom_sensitive_words` - expands the default list of sensitive words used by the cmdline scrubber

+#### System Probe

+The network performance monitoring system probe is configured under the `system_probe_config` variable.
+Any variables nested underneath will be written to the `system-probe.yaml`

 #### Example of configuration
 ```yml
 datadog_config: